PlantandFoodResearch/MCHap/docs/call.rst

 Sample parameters are used to specify information about each sample.
-Some of parameters such as ploidy have obvious importance when calling genotypes, however, other parameters such as expected inbreeding coefficients can have more subtle effects on the results.
+Some of parameters such as ploidy have obvious importance when calling genotypes, however, other parameters can have more subtle effects on the results.

 - ``--reference``: Specify a reference genome.
 This is optional but highly recommended when working with CRAM files instead of BAM files.
 Specifying the reference genome speeds up